 Health services are classified as either type A, type B, or type C.

-- Type B procedures normally require admission for hospital treatment not requiring an overnight stay; and
+- type B procedures normally require admission for hospital treatment not requiring an overnight stay

 The types of procedures undertaken at a health services premise will determine how it is licensed.

-- Premises where only type C procedures are undertaken do not normally require licensing unless otherwise stated by the Secretary; and
+- premises where only type C procedures are undertaken do not normally require licensing unless otherwise stated by the Secretary

-- The Secretary is satisfied with the level of care being received by residents; or
+- the Secretary is satisfied with the level of care being received by residents

 Please consult the Contact Officer for more information.